-• More than just K-12 MG1655
+More than just K-12 MG1655

 More than 500 E. coli strain databases are available via the "Change Current Database" button above.
 They are less curated than EcoCyc but work with all our website tools, from Omics Dashboard to metabolic route search.

-Collage of E coli strains
+of photos of 6 E. coli strains

 Except for top right (CC By 2.5) all images public domain.